Ariya-Kh/YOLOv8-CPP/README.md

 # YOLOv8-CPP
+## c++ code for yolov8 detection and segmentation
-use your custom trained model for your task(detect/segment) for inference in cpp using libtorch or opencv.
+use your trained model on custom data for your task(detect/segment) for inference in cpp using libtorch or opencv.
 the output of the code is a struct for each detected object:
 ```
 struct Detection{